 Description.
 No butterfly is more appropriately named.
 Variable Checkerspot is checkered all over with bands of red, white and black spots.
 Many different geographic races have been described based on local variations (see below).
 Range and Habitat.
 Euphydryas anicia lives in western North America from Alaska south to Sonora and from Nevada east to North Dakota, inhabiting all life zones, in one place or another, from Lower Sonoran to Alpine.
 This same range of habitats is occupied in New Mexico, but in a selective way such that this butterfly is absent from many places where it might be expected.
 Life History.
 Larvae usually eat plats in the snapdragon family (Scrophulariaceae), including paintbrushes (Castilleja species), penstemons (Penstemon species), Besseya alpina and likely others.
 Young larvae live in communal webs at plant bases, then diapause for winter.
 Flight.
 Flight periods of the various subspecies are discussed in detail below.

-Euphydryas anicia hermosa (W. G. Wright) is large for this species, with a faded, translucent appearance that seems to result from graying of all the black marks.
+Euphydryas anicia hermosa (W. G. Wright 1905) is large for this species, with a faded, translucent appearance that seems to result from graying of all the black marks.
 It flies in spring from the Mogollon Rim foothills south to Mexico (counties: Ca,Gr,Hi), 4800 to 7000′ elevation, March 5 to May 10.
 This butterfly flies at lower elevations and earlier dates than any other race of Variable Checkerspot in New Mexico.
 Males establish hilltop territories.
 A rare autumn flight sometimes occurs, as in 2022 (see below), and based on a sample of one, it is much redder than spring individuals.

-Euphydryas anicia chuskae (Ferris and R. Holland) has a yellow cast beneath and flies in the Chuskas and Zunis (counties: SJ,MK) from June 22 to August 15.
+Euphydryas anicia chuskae (Ferris and R. Holland 1980) has a yellow cast beneath and flies in the Chuskas (counties: SJ,MK) from June 22 to August 15.
 It flies at higher sites than Euphydryas anicia alena, with which it is generally sympatric in the Chuska Mountains.
 How these two taxa can remain separate in such close geographic and temporal proximity is a mystery that begs for a solution.
 We need a photo or two!

-Reddish Euphydryas anicia cloudcrofti (Ferris and R. Holland) flies in open meadows in the Sacramento Mountains (counties: Ot), usually June 1 to July 21 at 8000 to 9000′ altitude.
+Reddish Euphydryas anicia cloudcrofti (Ferris and R. Holland 1980) flies in open meadows in the Sacramento Mountains (counties: Ot), usually June 1 to July 21 at 8000 to 9000′ altitude.
 Sacramento Mountains Checkerspot larvae eat primarily Penstemon neomexicanus, but also Valeriana edulis (Valerianaceae).

-Rocky Mountain Front Range subspecies Euphydryas anicia capella (W. Barnes) is bright red above.
+Rocky Mountain Front Range subspecies Euphydryas anicia capella (W. Barnes 1897) is bright red above.
 Middle elevation populations in the northern Sangre de Cristo Mountains (counties: Co,Mo,SM,Ta) are tentatively assigned to this race.
 Members of those populations patrol meadows and fly rather late in summer (June 27 to August 26).

 Description.
 Of medium-size, Dotted Checkerspot is unicolorous orange above with a black web of veins and transverse marks.
 Underneath, the hindwing has alternating bands of orange and white, accented with bold black marks.
 Range and Habitat.
 Poladryas minuta inhabits grasslands and shortgrass prairies east of the southern Rockies south to Mexico.
 It is regular on our northeastern and east-central Plains (counties: Co,Cu,DB,Gu,Ha,Mo,Qu,Ro,SM,Un), 5000 to 6500′ elevation.
 Life History.
 Larvae eat Penstemon species (Scrophulariaceae), including Penstemon jamesii and Penstemon albidus in northeast New Mexico.
 Orange larvae overwinter.
 Flight.
 Dotted Checkerspots complete two generations per year, flying May 10 to October 2, but with peak numbers in May and then again in August to September.
 Adults fly to nectar; males hilltop, and it does not have to be a prominent hill.
 That hilltopping behavior is key to finding this bug in the vastness of the Plains.
 Comments.
-There is debate over whether our eastern plains populations are true Poladryas minuta or a plains expression (subspecies) of Poladryas arachne.
+There is lingering debate as to whether our Eastern Plains populations are true Poladryas minuta or a plains expression (subspecies) of Poladryas arachne.

 Distinctive Crimson Patch has black forewing with many white dots and on the hindwing a large red patch.
 Below, the hindwing has a creamy white basal area with black dots and a red postmedian band.
 This subtropical butterfly is a breeding resident of Central America and Mexico that strays occasionally to the southern US.
 Larvae eat plants in the Acanthaceae family.
 Our single report is from Richard Holland, who caught it on 19 July 1986 at Rattlesnake Springs, part of Carlsbad Caverns National Park (Eddy County).
 Crimson Patch is multivoltine in its breeding range.
 Adults seek nectar and moist earth.
 Most members of the genus Chlosyne, including Chlosyne janais, are variable in phenotype.

 Description.
-Definite Patch has typical checkerspot size and features, but diagnostic marks can be found on the underside.
+Definite Patch has typical checkerspot size and features, but most diagnostic marks can be found on the underside.
 The ventral hindwing orange submarginal band has one white cell and the postmedian white band has bold black borders.
 Range and Habitat.
 Chlosyne definita inhabits open scrubland and grassland in southeast New Mexico and adjacent Texas south into Mexico.
 Here it is a Lower and Upper Sonoran Zone insect (counties: Ch,DA,Ed,Li,Lu,Ot,Si), usually below 5500′ elevation, but wandering to 8000’ in the Sacramentos.
 Life History.
-Scott (1986) reported bearded stenandrium (Stenandrium barbatum; Acanthaceae) as a larval host.
+Scott (1986) reported bearded stenandrium (= early shaggytuft = Stenandrium barbatum; Acanthaceae) as a larval host.
 Marta Reece documented oviposition on that plant in New Mexico (see photo below).
 There may be other hosts, too.
 Flight.
-Definite Patch is bivoltine, in spring and late summer.
-Our records span March 23 and October 10.
+Definite Patch is bivoltine, flying in spring and late summer.
+Our records span March 23 to October 10.
 Adults usually fly in canyons, sometimes on hilltops, and nectar at yellow composites.
 Comments.
 The first New Mexico observation was by Stallings, Turner and Ehrlich, on 17 May 1959, at Carlsbad Caverns National Park (Ed).
 This butterfly is characteristic of the Chihuahuan Desert faunal influence in southeast New Mexico.
 We have the nominate subspecies.

 Rosita Patch looks very much like Crimson Patch, with white-spotted black forewings and a large orange patch on the hindwing above.
 However, Rosita’s orange patch is two-toned and the hindwing underside is much less decorated with black spots compared to Crimson Patch.
 Our only repot of this rare stray to North America came from Noah Arthur, who spotted it in Las Cruces (Doña Ana County) on August 13, 2009, and wrote a nice note about it to the Lepidopterists Society News.
 See Arthur, N. 2009.
 Chlosyne rosita montana A. Hall, 1924 (Lepidoptera: Nymphalidae: Melitaeini): a new record for New Mexico.
 Lep.
 Soc.
 News 51(3): 93-94.